WybrenKoelmans/VVV/README.md

 1. Add the latest SkyDreams weetjes theme to the new WordPress installation:
 	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes](https://github.com/SkyDreams/wordpress-theme-weetjes) repository
 	* Clone or copy paste this theme to `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/themes/weetjes`
+1. Add the latest SkyDreams weetjes-v2 theme to the new WordPress installation:
+	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-weetjes-v2](https://github.com/SkyDreams/wordpress-theme-weetjes-v2) repository
+	* Clone or copy paste this theme to `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/themes/weetjes-v2`
+1. Update Weetjes plugins
+    * Extract plugins_homedeal.zip from `\\srv-fs01\it\Dev-DBs\` in the `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/plugins` directory
+1. Update Weetjes assets
+    * Extract uploads_weetjes.zip from `\\srv-fs01\it\Dev-DBs\` in the `vagrant-local/www/wordpress-skydreams/htdocs/wp-content/uploads` directory
 1. Add the latest SkyDreams HomeDeal theme to the new WordPress installation:
 	* You can find our theme in the [https://github.com/SkyDreams/wordpress-theme-homedeal](https://github.com/SkyDreams/wordpress-theme-homedeal) repository
 	* Clone or copy paste this theme to `vagrant-local/www/wordpress-homedeal/htdocs/wp-content/themes/homedeal`
+1. Update HomeDeal plugins
+    * Extract plugins_homedeal.zip from `\\srv-fs01\it\Dev-DBs\` in the `vagrant-local/www/wordpress-homedeal/htdocs/wp-content/plugins` directory
+1. Update HomeDeal assets
+    * Extract uploads_homedeal.zip from `\\srv-fs01\it\Dev-DBs\` in the `vagrant-local/www/wordpress-homedeal/htdocs/wp-content/uploads` directory
 1. Visit any of the following default sites in your browser (admin credentials skydev:skydev):
 	* [http://vvv.dev/](http://vvv.dev/) for a default dashboard containing several useful tools and a site overview
     * [http://wordpress.skydreams.com.dev/](http://wordpress.skydreams.com.dev/) for the weetjes network site